adevur/docker-easy-samba/docs/DOCUMENTATION.md

 - ARGUMENTS: `input`

-  - PARAMETER `input`: it is an array of Javascript objects; an element of this array looks like this: `{ "name": "user1", "password": "123456" }`, or like this: `{ "name": "user2" }` (if `password` property is missing, a new random password of 12 characters will be generated for the user)
+  - PARAMETER `input`: it is an array of Javascript objects; an element of this array looks like this: `{ "name": "user1", "password": "123456" }`, or like this: `{ "name": "user2" }` (if `password` property is missing, a new random password of 12 characters will be generated for the user), or like this: `{ "name": "user3", "password": 4 }` (if `password` property is an integer, it will be interpreted as the length of the newly-generated random password)

 EXAMPLE:
 ```js